drBenway/pixi-vn-wiki/ink/ink-input.md

 Where:

 * `#`: It is a special character used by ***ink* syntax** for use a special script.
-* `[operation]`: It is the operation that you want to do with the input element.
+* `[operation]`: It is the operation that you want to execute with the input element.
 The available operations are:
   * `request`: Request an input element.
 * `input`: It is the keyword that indicates that you want to request an input element.
 * `[parameters]` (Optional): It is the parameters of the operation.
 The syntax for adding parameters is as follows: `property1` + `value1` + `property2` + `value2` + `...`.
 If the value is a string and contains spaces, you must use double quotes.